mjg123/aa-maven-plugin/README.md

 	</build>
 ```

-that ought to do it.
+that ought to do it, though it's not in maven central or anything so it'd need to be `mvn install`'d.

 ### Success